International Legion (Ukraine): Portugal

 The Government of Ukraine stated on 4 March 2022 that "some Portuguese" were already fighting in the International Legion of Territorial Defence.
 Sniper unit former Ranger force COE.
 Vitaliy Mukhin, spokesman for the Government, did not specify the concrete number of Portuguese who are already in Ukrainian territory.

+On 1 June 2025, news outlets reported that Portuguese 23-year-old Jerónimo Guerreiro, a former paratrooper and volunteer firefighter, had been killed in action near Russian-controlled Kupiansk while fighting with the International Legion.
+José Cesário, Secretary of State for the Portuguese Communities treated reports as credible, but unconfirmed, and assured the Portuguese embassy in Kyiv was making all possible efforts to retrieve the remains.

 Romania

 Dozens of Romanians sent messages to the Ukrainian embassy in Bucharest to be accepted into the International Legion.
+Russian sources deemed sufficiently credible by the Romanian military press have claimed that over 700 Romanians are fighting in Ukraine [as of July 2023].
+At least one highly skilled sniper is known to have been fighting and was profiled by the local CNN affiliate.

 Russia

 Ukraine has said some former Russian soldiers have switched sides and have now joined Kyiv's forces.
-The Ukrainian defense ministry said on its Telegram channel on March 30 that commanders of the Freedom of Russia Legion were visiting detained former Russian military personnel "in order to select those who wish to serve."
+The Ukrainian defense ministry said on its Telegram channel on 30 March that commanders of the Freedom of Russia Legion were visiting detained former Russian military personnel "in order to select those who wish to serve."

 On 3 March 2022, Russian Defense Ministry spokesman Igor Konashenkov warned that foreign fighters would be treated as unlawful combatants entitled to no protection under the Geneva Conventions, meaning captured foreign fighters will not be given prisoner of war status and will be prosecuted as mercenaries.

 Senegal

 On 3 March, Senegal's foreign ministry condemned a social media post by the country's Ukrainian embassy calling for volunteers as illegal under Senegalese law.
 The Ukrainian ambassador to Senegal was summoned and asked to take down the post.

 It was reported that 36 Senegalese nationals attempted to volunteer at the Ukrainian embassy in Dakar.

-In a BBC Focus Africa program on June 23, 2022, Russian Ministry of Defense officials claimed that four Senegalese volunteers were killed while under Ukrainian command.
+In a BBC Focus Africa program on 23 June 2022, Russian Ministry of Defense officials claimed that four Senegalese volunteers were killed while under Ukrainian command.

 Serbia

 Serbian law bars its nationals from participation in foreign conflicts.
 In March 2022, Serbian president Aleksandar Vučić said "As for volunteers, since both sides have called for volunteers, the Serbian criminal code – and we will amend it to be stricter – outlaws participation in any conflicts that do not defend Serbia's territorial integrity," and "Any of those who think they should take part in some war, we will punish severely in accordance with our constitution and our laws."

-Nevertheless, a spokesman for the International Legion confirmed that there indeed are a number of Serb fighters in the legion and that they are fighting alongside fighters from neighboring countries.
+Nevertheless, a spokesman for the International Legion confirmed that there indeed are a number of Serb volunteers in the legion and that they are fighting alongside other volunteers.